 When Crocker and friends began the process of designing the host to host protocols of ARPANET in 1969, the amount of RFC documents slowly built up, and by 1970 there was over 100 RFC documents.
 It was at this point that Steve Crocker said (RFC 1000) that Peggy Karp began indexing these RFC documents.
 Jon Postel is credited as being the principle RFC Editor from 1969-1998 - although it is somewhat difficult to ascertain how RFC documents were edited and organised in their early days: as it appears to have been a fairly disorganised process.
 Jon Postel was helped in editing RFC documents by Joyce Reynolds until 1998 and distribution of RFC documents was provided by Elizabeth Feinler at the SRI Network Information Center (NIC) in the 1970's and early 1980's.
 Up until 1998, funding for the RFC project was provided by the U.S. government.

-When Jon Postel died in 1998, the job of editing RFC documents was conducted by Joyce Reynolds and Bob Braden; who created a small organisation to manage the process at the University of Southern California (USC) Information Sciences Institute (ISI).
+When Jon Postel died in 1998, the job of editing RFC documents and providing stewardship for the series was conducted by Joyce Reynolds and Bob Braden; who created a small organisation to manage the process at the University of Southern California (USC) Information Sciences Institute (ISI).
 Reynolds and Bradan were jointly awarded the Postel Award in 2006 for their work in editing the RFC document series.
 Funding for this organisation was provided by the Internet Society (ISOC).
 RFC 5540 (2009), stated that the function of editing RFC documents will transition to a new organisation.
 The reason for this transition was stated as being to improve transparency and efficiency.
 The current company that is responsible for editing RFC documents is Association Management Solutions, LLC (AMS) - the contract was given to AMS by the IETF Administrative Oversight Committee (IAOC).
 The IETF publishes the RFC document series on their website.

 Information about the current management of RFC can be found at the following website: rfc-editor.org.
 There is currently over 6500 RFC documents.